Seal 6: Commitment: Commercial reception

 On 26 September 2010, Seal 6: Commitment debuted at number 11 on the official UK Albums Chart, outpeaking previous studio album Soul and his Hits album.
 It became Seal's fifth top 20 album in his homeland.

 Critical reception

 Dave Simpson of The Guardian gave Seal 6: Commitment a mixed review, rating the album two stars, expressing:

-At times, the only edge comes from the 47-year-old singer's voice, now raspier than ever.
-However, hairs are invited to stand up on necks during Silence, which begins as the sort of exquisitely assembled song about loneliness that David McAlmont, say, would kill for, before somehow turning into a scarf-waving anthem.
-The other standout is Weight of My Mistakes, which mixes contemplative lyrics with an upbeat tune so catchy it requires surgical removal.
-However, elsewhere, there's too much polished, overwrought, formulaic slop, with You Get Me's line about a "beautiful song you've heard a million times" containing more than a hint of irony.

 Singles

-"Secret" is the album's first single.
-It was released in the UK on 12 September 2010, where it reached number 82.
+"Secret" was released as the album's first single in the UK on 12 September 2010, where it reached number 82.
 The second single from the album is "Weight of My Mistakes", which has been remixed by Brio Taliaferro for the single release.
 The music video for the song was directed by Nabil.
 The radio mix of "Weight of My Mistakes" was due for release 21 November 2010.

 Track listing

 All tracks produced by David Foster; co-production by Jochem van der Saag.